patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 ### DOWNLOAD

-Some recent PowerShell versions have a cool `wget` alias to the cmldlet `Invoke-WebRequest` allowing you to easily download files.
+Newer PowerShell versions have a handy `wget` alias to the cmldlet `Invoke-WebRequest` allowing you to easily download files.
 This way you can use it to quickly download the script like here:

 ```powershell
 C:\PS> wget -OutFile importVIEnvironmentIntoRTS.ps1 https://raw.githubusercontent.com/patschi/royalts-scripts/master/importVIEnvironmentIntoRTS/importVIEnvironmentIntoRTS.ps1